jFiedler24/car-simulator/howto/HACKME.md

 3. Install the modules with `sudo make modules_install`.

+4. When the PF_CAN core module is loaded ('modprobe can') the ISO-TP module can be loaded into the kernel with

+       insmod ./net/can/can-isotp.ko

-4. Use this command only once after the installation `sudo depmod`
+5. Use this command only once after the installation `sudo depmod`